Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

-Note that for a dg category to be exact (pretriangulated) is a property, not an extra structure.
+\begin{remark} For a dg category to be exact (pretriangulated) is a property, not an extra structure.
 Note also that any dg functor $\A \to \B$ preserves exact sequences.
-In particular, if $\A \to \B$ is a dg functor between exact dg categories, the functor $Z^0\A \to Z^0\B$ between underlying exact categories is exact.
+In particular, if $\A \to \B$ is a dg functor between exact dg categories, then the functor $Z^0\A \to Z^0\B$ between underlying exact categories is exact. \end{remark}

-\begin{remark} If $\A$ and $\B$ are dg categories with $\B$ exact (pretriangulated) then $\dgFun(\A,\B)$ is exact (pretriangulated) but $\A\otimes \B$ need not be exact for general $\A$.
-However, $\scC_{\bk}\B$ is pretriangulated whenever $\B$ is. \end{remark}

-\begin{remark} Let $\A$ be a pretriangulated dg category and $\B \subset \A$ a full dg subcategory.
-If $\B$ is closed under extensions, and taking shifts and cones in $\A$, then $\B$ is pretriangulated. \end{remark}